-Fresh, home grown pumpkin is always going to beat any other form, and although most varieties will keep for months if stored well, that still leaves a few months in the year when you’re unlikely to have any to hand (unless you freeze plenty ahead of time, of course).
+Fresh, homegrown pumpkin is always going to give the best taste.
+Although most varieties will keep for months if stored well, that still leaves a few months in the year when you’re unlikely to have any to hand (unless you freeze plenty ahead of time, of course).

 Pumpkin seeds, which are a valuable nutritional source alone, will keep for well in excess of a year if dried and stored in an air-tight container.
-These can be roasted, eaten raw or even ground to make a flour (which is ideal for low-carb baking, and can be used as a direct replacement for almond flour in recipes).
+These can be roasted, eaten raw or even ground to make flour.
+Pumpkin flour ideal for low-carb baking, and can be used as a direct replacement for almond flour in recipes.

 I’ll be sharing plenty of Pumpkin recipes here over the coming months.